-The national endorsement of standards that address the right to be free of all sexual abuse is a critically important step in protecting the health and lives of vulnerable youth in state custody.
-Standards must address the problem of rape on multiple levels - in medical care and counseling services, sexual education programs, and mandated staff training.
+The final rule on standards that address the right to be free of all sexual abuse is a critically important step in protecting the health and lives of vulnerable youth in state custody.
+Standards must address the problem of sexual assault on multiple levels - in medical care and counseling services, sexual education programs, and mandated staff training.

-We appreciate the opportunity to provide these comments, and look forward to working with the Department of Justice to finalize and implement the standards.
+We appreciate the opportunity to provide these comments, and look forward to the publication of the final rule.